 Reasons for Failure

 This was a major flaw and like in America a where the church condoned and supported slavery, the church in India also never advocated an end of British rule.
-In fact with the protection of the state they penetrated deep into India but the result was an abysmal failure.
+With the protection of the state they penetrated deep into India but the result was an abysmal failure.

 One other reason for the failure of Christianity is that the rulers were Protestants and they looked at the actions of the missionaries with askance.
-In fact most Protestants were keen to revive Indian culture and many studied Hindu philosophy, but Protestants made no concerted attempt to convert the local people to Christianity.
+Most Protestants were keen to revive Indian culture and many studied Hindu philosophy, but Protestants made no concerted attempt to convert the local people to Christianity.